 \section{Harmonic functions are constant}

 As in the previous section, we fix an admissible Banach space $E$ throughout and let $L$ and $\theta$ be the constants in \eqref{eq:E-valued_Hoelder_bound}.
-We also fix $\Gamma$ acting properly and cocompactly on $X$.
+We also fix a proper, cocompact and type-preserving action of a finitely generated group $\Gamma$ on $X$.
 Again, the non-cocompact case will be dealt with in Section~\ref{sec:non-uniform}.
-In this section we will complete the proof of Proposition~\ref{prop:strong_T_on_building} by showing:
+In this section we will complete the proof of Theorem~\ref{thm:strong_T_on_building} by showing: